Syd Barrett: The Madcap Laughs (1970)

 After Barrett left Pink Floyd, Jenner quit as their manager.
 He led Barrett into EMI Studios to record tracks in May that were released on Barrett's first solo album, The Madcap Laughs.
 However, Jenner said: "I had seriously underestimated the difficulties of working with him."
 By the sessions of June and July, most of the tracks were in better shape; however, shortly after the July sessions, Barrett broke up with his girlfriend Lindsay Corner and went on a drive around Britain, ending up in psychiatric care in Cambridge.
-During New Year 1969, Barrett, somewhat recovered, had taken up tenancy in a flat on Egerton Gardens, South Kensington, London, with the postmodernist artist Duggie Fields.
+During New Year 1969, Barrett—somewhat recovered—had taken up tenancy in a flat on Egerton Gardens, South Kensington, London, with the postmodernist artist Duggie Fields.
 Barrett's flat was so close to Gilmour's that Gilmour could look right into Barrett's kitchen.

 Deciding to return to music, Barrett contacted EMI and was passed to Malcolm Jones, the head of EMI's new prog rock label, Harvest.
 After Norman Smith and Jenner declined to produce Barrett's record, Jones produced it.
 Barrett wanted to recover the recordings made with Jenner; several of the tracks were improved upon.
 The sessions with Jones started in April 1969 at EMI Studios.
-After the first, Barrett brought in friends to help: the Humble Pie drummer Jerry Shirley, and the Willie Wilson, the drummer of Gilmour's old band Jokers Wild.
+After the first, Barrett brought in friends to help: the Humble Pie drummer Jerry Shirley, and Willie Wilson, the drummer of Gilmour's old band Jokers Wild.
 For the sessions, Gilmour played bass.
 Jones said that communicating with Barrett was difficult: "It was a case of following him, not playing with him.
 They were seeing and then playing so they were always a note behind."
 A few tracks on the album feature overdubs by members of Soft Machine.
 During this time, Barrett also played guitar on the sessions for the Soft Machine founder Kevin Ayers' debut LP Joy of a Toy, although his performance on "Religious Experience", later titled "Singing a Song in the Morning", was not released until the album was reissued in 2003.